github/docs/contributing/development.md

 When you're ready to stop your local server, type <kbd>CTRL</kbd><kbd>c</kbd> in your terminal window.

-Note that `npm ci` and `npm run build` are steps that should typically only need to be run once each time you pull the latest for a branch.
+Note that `npm ci` should typically only need to be run once each time you pull the latest for a branch.
- - `npm ci` does a clean install of dependencies, without updating the `package-lock.json` file
- - `npm run build` creates static assets, such as the `dist/index.js` and `dist/index.css` files
+ - `npm ci` does a clean install of dependencies, without updating the `package-lock.json` file and also runs `npm run build` which creates static assets, such as the `dist/index.js` and `dist/index.css` files

 ### Using GitHub Codespaces